Amputation. The word makes pet parents nervous, and it’s easy to understand why.

 “A thrombus is an aggregation of blood factors that may form when the blood flow in the arteries or veins is impeded.
 It frequently causes vascular obstruction at its site of origin.
 The thrombus can be classified based on its location and the syndrome it produces (eg, venous thrombosis in large animals associated with prolonged venous catheterization, pulmonary arterial thrombosis associated with heartworm disease in dogs).
 All or part of a thrombus may break off and be carried through the bloodstream as an embolus that lodges distally at a point of narrowing.
 Embolization can also occur when foreign material (eg, bacteria, air, fat, catheter piece) is carried into the bloodstream.

 Thrombi and emboli can be septic or nonseptic.
 Poor injection or catheterization techniques and inferior catheter material can all result in vascular thrombosis.
 However, life-threatening vascular thrombosis is more commonly encountered in patients with underlying disease states that result in coagulopathies, such as systemic inflammation, or endotoxemia. . . .

 If left untreated or uncontrolled, these hypercoagulable conditions can result in hemorrhagic diathesis and/or disseminated intravascular coagulation (DIC), a life-threatening disorder of hemostasis with deposition of microthrombi with concurrent hemorrhage.”

 Unfortunately blood clots can only be diagnosed when a MRI is performed, and many times they happen before anything can be done about them.
-Before surgery, talk to your vet about your dog’s risk of blood clots during and after surgery.
+Before surgery, talk to your vet about your pet’s risk of blood clots during and after surgery.

 Many thanks to Dr. Wiltzius for her pawesome perspective on canine amputation and bone cancer.